MPOcanes/MPO624-2018/assignments/module1-basicstats/README.md

 ## Sub-part II: Due the Thursday after assignment

-Operate and complete the multiple linear regression notebook.
+Operate and complete the multiple_regression_collinear_predictors notebook.

 ## Sub-part III: Due Tuesday after end of module, when mini-exam (30 minutes) will be given as well.